pierangeloc/zio-theseus/Readme.md

-# ZIO-Toolbox
+# ZIO-Theseus
-### A collection of useful tools to work with ZIO application
+### A collection of manual code instrumentation libraries to instrument ZIO application for OpenTelemetry

-This projects is a collection of useful tools to work with ZIO application.
-It is a work in progress so it is not published, not even in RC version.
+This projects is a work in progress so it is not published, not even in RC version.

-It focuses on Doobie utils and on Tracing utilities based on [ZIO-OpenTelemetry](https://github.com/zio/zio-telemetry/tree/series/2.x/opentelemetry/src).
+It focuses on Tracing utilities based on [ZIO-OpenTelemetry](https://github.com/zio/zio-telemetry/tree/series/2.x/opentelemetry/src).

+It also contains a library containing some utilities to work with Doobie and Flyway.

 ### Modules:
 - `doobie`: Provides a standard layer to get a `Transactor` and `Flyway` migrations.